Michelle Craig

 Daily Flood Reports

-Use the Utah Department of Public Safety’s daily reports and live waterway cameras to mitigate travel risk.
+Use the Utah Department of Public Safety’s flood and spring runoff reports to mitigate travel risk.

 Current Road Conditions